Dr Gary Hodge

 School of Nursing and Midwifery (Faculty of Health)

 I was born, have grown up, and have always lived in Plymouth.
 In fact I went to school on the same site as the University of Plymouth.
 I have had an eclectic working career, which includes 5 years in the Royal Navy.
 I found nursing later in life, after working as a support worker for young adults with learning disabilities, mental health issues, and other identified areas of need.
 Between 2002-2005 I completed a Diploma (He) in Nursing (Mental Health) at the University of Plymouth.
 This sparked an interest in learning and self-development which led to a BSc (Hons) in Health Studies, an MSc in Ageing, Mental Health, and Dementia, and most recently (2020) a PhD in Mental Health, which I completed at Lancaster University as a blended learning student.
 This was all whilst working full time in the NHS.
-I have been an associate and honorary lecturer with the University of Plymouth since 2016, and started as a full time nursing lecturer (MH) in 2018.
+I have been an associate, honorary and full time nursing lecturer (MH) in 2018 within the School of Nursing & Midwifery.
+However, in 2022 I moved into research and I am currently Research Fellow for the Enhanced Health in Care Homes & Developing Research in Care Homes projects.

-· Enhancing independence & supporting people to live well with dementia.
+· Enhancing independence & supporting people to live well with ageing & dementia.

 · Supporting care providers to understand and support people experiencing behaviours that challenge (aka BPSD).